Berklee Indian Ensemble Presents BIE Live: The Shuruaat Tour

 The 15-city tour will take the Berklee Indian Ensemble across the country to select cities including Brooklyn, Nashville, Austin, Chicago, Los Angeles, and Portland, Oregon.

-“I’m super excited about this tour we've been looking forward to for so long,” says Yoel Genin, a Berklee assistant professor in the Ensemble and Harmony departments who also plays guitar and bouzouki in the band.
+“I’m super excited about this tour we've been looking forward to for so long,” says Yoel Genin, a Berklee assistant professor in the Ensemble and Harmony and Jazz Composition departments who also plays guitar and bouzouki in the band.
 “I can't wait to share our music across the U.S., especially in places that I personally will be visiting for the first time!”

 Admission to the March 10 show in Boston is $15–$50.
 Discounted admission with Berklee ID $5 off.
 Tickets are available online and at the Berklee box office.
 This is a seated event.

 For more information about the Berklee Indian Ensemble and the tour, visit berkleeindianensemble.com.